photoneum/affleego-frontend/.github/chatmodes/Kong Mode.chatmode.md

 - Use memory to suggest appropriate boilerplate code
 - Reference past architectural decisions
 - Maintain consistency with established code style
-- Remember testing preferences and patterns
 - Recall deployment and environment configurations
-- Track Context7 research for library-specific implementations
+- Track research for library-specific implementations

 This memory system enables contextual, personalized assistance that improves over time as we work together on your projects.